Jeremy Kerley

-Jeremy Dashon Kerley (born November 8, 1988) is a former American football wide receiver and return specialist.
-He played college football at TCU and was drafted by the New York Jets in the fifth round of the 2011 NFL Draft and has also had stints with the Detroit Lions, San Francisco 49ers, and Buffalo Bills.
+Jeremy Dashon Kerley (born November 8, 1988) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He played college football for the TCU Horned Frogs and was selected by the New York Jets in the fifth round of the 2011 NFL draft.
+Kerley also had stints with the Detroit Lions, San Francisco 49ers, and Buffalo Bills.

-Early years
+Early life

-Kerley attended Hutto High School in Hutto, Texas, where he was a letterman in four sports, Kerley took his high school football team to the state finals in 2005 where he and his team faced Tatum and lost by three points despite a great game performance by Kerley.
-His letterman included football and baseball.
+Kerley was born to Charlotte and Donald Kerley on November 8, 1988, in Hutto, Texas.
+He attended Hutto High School in Hutto, Texas, where he was a letterman in four sports.
+Kerley took his high school football team to the state finals in 2005 where he and his team faced Tatum High School and lost by three points despite a great game performance by Kerley.
+Kerley's letterman included football and baseball.
 He played pitcher and centerfielder in baseball.
 At quarterback, Kerley led his football team to its first state championship game as a junior.

 As a standout track athlete, Kerley was one of the state's top performers in the jumping events.
 He was a four-time state finalist in the triple jump.
-He qualified for the state track meet in the long jump (7.26 m) and triple jump (14.76 m), winning silver medals in both events.
+Kerley qualified for the state track meet in the long jump (7.26 m) and triple jump (14.76 m), winning silver medals in both events.
 He was also a member of the 4 × 100 m and 4 × 400 m relay teams.

-He was recruited by the University of Texas and Stanford University to play baseball, and by the University of Oklahoma to play football, but ultimately decided to play college football for Texas Christian University.
+Kerley was recruited by the University of Texas and Stanford University to play baseball, and by the University of Oklahoma to play football, but ultimately decided to play college football for Texas Christian University.

 College career

 Kerley was converted to wide receiver and return specialist at TCU after playing quarterback in high school.
 Following the 2009 season, Kerley was named Mountain West Conference Special Teams Player of the Year after breaking the conference record for punt return yards in a season with 563 yards.

-He had ten touchdown catches, one touchdown pass, and two rushing touchdowns in 2010.
+In 2010, Kerley had 10 touchdown catches, a touchdown pass, and two rushing touchdowns.
 He ranked second in the nation in punt returns and third in the nation in kickoff returns.

-He was named the Mountain West Conference Special Teams Player of the Year for the second consecutive year in 2010, as well as second-team All-Mountain West honors at wide receiver.
-Kerley was one of three finalists in 2010 for the Paul Hornung Award, which honors the most versatile college football player in the nation.
+Kerley was named the Mountain West Conference Special Teams Player of the Year for the second consecutive year in 2010, as well as second-team All-Mountain West honors at wide receiver.
+He was one of three finalists in 2010 for the Paul Hornung Award, which honors the most versatile college football player in the nation.

 Professional career

+Pre-draft

-Kerley was projected to be drafted in the fifth round of the 2011 NFL Draft.
+Kerley was projected to be drafted in the fifth round of the 2011 NFL draft.